 Sex work is a broad term and can include having sex with clients for money – also known as full service sex work – appearing in pornography and erotica, working in lap dancing clubs, working as an online cam model or selling explicit content on OnlyFans or other sites.
 The term ‘sex work’ was coined by Carol Leigh and is expanded upon in her book Unrepentant Whore: The Collected Works of Scarlot Harlot.

 A note on historical articles: The F-Word has existed for 20 years, and for much of the earlier years of the site did not hold a specific position on sex work.
 This means there are some older articles on the site that are anti-sex work or promote organisations that are against sex work.
-We have added notes to some of these articles when we have come across them, but not all.
+We have been adding notes to these articles when we come across them and will continue to do so.

 The F-Word’s position